nbpayne/lifeonthefilmset/_posts/2024-08-12-1-4-Fuelling-Innovation.md

 podcastBytes: 50
 podcastDuration: 5
 keywords:
-- Lorem
-- ipsum
-- dolor
+- Film Industry
-- sit
+- Set Life
-- amet
+- Innovation
+episodeType: full
 podcastSeason: 1
 podcastEpisode: 4
 ---

+Made by humans without the use of AI.